-There are about 80,000 Shinto shrines and 75,000 Buddhist temples all over Japan and there are several differences between the two places of worship in terms their appearance, how to pray and some other unique features.
+There are about 80,000 Shinto shrines and 75,000 Buddhist temples all over Japan and there are several differences between the two places of worship in terms of their appearance, how to pray and some other unique features.

 A shrine is also known as jinja in Japanese and a symbol for Shintoism.
-The easiest way to recognise a shrine it the iconic red Torii gate that marks the transition from the mundane to the sacred world.
+The easiest way to recognise a shrine is the iconic red Torii gate that marks the transition from the mundane to the sacred world.
 In addition, you can see two lion or dog shaped statues at the entrance of the shrine known as Komainu.
 These statues are said to scare off the evil spirits.

-A temple, or tera in Japanese, a the place of worship for Buddhism.
+A temple, or tera in Japanese, a place of worship for Buddhism.
 A temple will also have a temple gate, that is often much more complicated than the Torii gates of shrines.
 Another feature of a temple is the five storied pagoda, also known as stupa.
-Nio statues, displaying muscular guardians to scare of the bad spirits, will welcome you to the temple together with a large incense burner called Jokoro and several other statues.
+Nio statues, displaying muscular guardians to scare off the bad spirits, will welcome you to the temple together with a large incense burner called Jokoro and several other statues.
 Sometimes, you also find a cemetary next to the temple.